-The 2013 MPRE administrations will be on April 6, August 17, and November 2.* Registration will be available for these administrations beginning in early January 2013.
+The 2014 MPRE administrations will be on March 29, August 9, and November 1.* Registration will be available for these test dates starting in early February 2014.

-An applicant whose religious beliefs preclude him or her from taking the examination on one of these dates may apply to take the MPRE on the following Monday.
-Applicants requesting to take the exam on Monday must provide a letter on official stationery from the applicant's cleric confirming the applicant's affiliation with a recognized religious entity that observes its Sabbath throughout the year on Saturday.
-This letter must be received by the late receipt deadline or the applicant's registration will be cancelled.
+If your religious beliefs preclude you from taking the MPRE on a Saturday, then you may apply with LSAC to take the exam on the following Monday.
+To request to take the exam on Monday, you must provide a letter on official stationery from your cleric confirming your affiliation with a recognized religious entity that observes its Sabbath throughout the year on Saturday.
+The letter must be received by LSAC by the late registration deadline or you will not be allowed to test.